codewars/docs/content/languages/lambdacalc/authoring.md

 For lists, ask for `nil, cons` and `foldr`.
 For option types, ask for `none, some` and `option`.

-Refer to the [Encodings Reference](encoding-reference) for naming conventions.
+Refer to the [Encodings Reference][encoding-reference] for naming conventions.

 ## Example test suite